A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 +351 968 023 363

-The red roofed restaurant on the beach.
+The red-roofed place on the beach.

 We had a large Dorada (gilt-head bream) at €45 per kilo and chips and salad.

-Another pleasant bottle of Vinho Verde and a few hours looking out across the beach, soon passed.
+Another pleasant bottle of Vinho Verde and a few hours looking out across the beach soon passed.

-Next morning we headed further east to Olhão, which is 12 km past Faro and stayed at,
+The next morning, we headed further east to Olhão, which is 12 km past Faro and stayed at,

 REAL MARINA HOTEL & SPA Five Stars